Kyle Palmieri: New Jersey Devils

 On June 26, 2015, Palmieri was traded by the Ducks to his hometown club, the New Jersey Devils, in exchange for second- and third-round picks in the 2015 NHL Entry Draft.
 As a result of the trade, Palmieri re-joined coach John Hynes, who had coached him with the UNTDP from 2007 to 2009.
 In his first season with the Devils, Palmieri set new career-highs and led the Devils with 30 goals and 57 points.
 As such, Palmieri signed a five-year $23.25 million contract extension to remain with the Devils organization on July 7, 2016.

 Following the signing, Palmieri joined Team USA at the 2016 World Cup of Hockey, where they failed to medal.
 He subsequently returned to the Devils organization and participated in training camp.
 Throughout the season, he played alongside Taylor Hall and Travis Zajac while maintaining a 13.5 shot percentage.
-Palmieri continued his scoring streak throughout the season and had tallied 18 goals through 33 games with 13 regular-season games remaining in the season.
+Palmieri continued his scoring streak throughout the season and had tallied 18 goals through 33 games with 13 regular season games remaining in the season.
 He subsequently finished the season with a team-leading 26 goals and 27 assists.

-During the 2017 offseason, Palmieri moved to Boston for his offseason training alongside Jimmy Hayes, Brian Boyle, Nick Lappin, and Brian Gibbons.
+During the 2017 off-season, Palmieri moved to Boston for his off-season training alongside Jimmy Hayes, Brian Boyle, Nick Lappin, and Brian Gibbons.
 He began the season with the Devils but suffered an injury during the season opener against the Colorado Avalanche.
 Upon returning to the Devils' lineup after missing one game, Palmieri slid into his previous spot on the top line alongside Taylor Hall and Pavel Zacha.
 On October 13, Palmieri tallied the 100th goal of his career in a 5–2 loss to the Washington Capitals.
 A few weeks later, Palmieri slid into the boards during practice and missed nearly three weeks to recover.
 During that time, the Devils won three games and lost two, with one game going to overtime.
 He returned to the lineup on November 9 and continued to produce offensively.
 He accumulated four goals and five assists in 13 games before suffering a broken foot during a game against the Minnesota Wild in late November.
 Palmieri remained out of the Devils lineup until after the Christmas break for precautionary reasons.
 During a 4–3 win over the Carolina Hurricanes on March 27, Palmieri tallied his 10th multi-point game of the season and led the club in power play goals with 11.
 As a result of his production, Palmieri helped the Devils win 40 regular season games for the first time since 2011–12.
 They eventually qualified for the 2018 Stanley Cup playoffs following a 2–1 win over the Toronto Maple Leafs on April 5.
 The Devils met with the Tampa Bay Lightning in the first round but were eliminated from playoff contention after falling 3–1 in Game 5.